eclipse-ecal/ecal/doc/rst/getting_started/howto.rst

 - **Setup Prerequisites**: Learn how to set up your environment and prepare your system for eCAL development: :doc:`howto/setup`.

-- **Pub/Sub Communication**: Understand how to use the Publish/Subscribe pattern to send and receive data efficiently :doc:`howto/pubsub`.
+- **Pub/Sub Communication**: Understand how to use the Publish/Subscribe pattern to send and receive data efficiently: :doc:`howto/pubsub`.

 - **Client-Server Communication**: Explore how to implement request-response workflows using eCAL's client-server communication model: :doc:`howto/clientserver`.